rnpbr/opennetworking-docs/docs/en/Laboratórios/index.md

 # Containerlab

 **Containerlab** is a powerful tool for creating and managing virtualized network labs.
 With it, you can simulate complex network topologies using Docker containers.
-Below, you will find information about the prerequisites, recommended tools, and how to document your labs.
+Below, you will find information about prerequisites, recommended tools, and how to document your labs.

 ---